apostolisem/Movie-Recommendation-System-with-Spark-and-MongoDB/README.md

 ## Project Objectives (Hypothesis)

-The first question we will try to answer is how to personalize a streaming service as much as possible for each user who uses it.
+The first question we try to answer is how to personalize a streaming service as much as possible for each user who uses it.

 ## Data Sources

-We will use data sourced from Netflix.
+We used data sourced from Netflix.
 On the occasion of the Netflix prize, Netflix published a dataset with over 100 million ratings given to 17 thousand of movies by 480 thousand users.
 The total size of the Netflix dataset is a little above 2GB.[3]

 ## Big Data Dimensions